 The notice must then be served on the tenants either by delivering it in person or by having it delivered by registered or certified mail.

-If one of the reasons stated in the Act do not apply, a landlord may only evict a tenant for a “substantial breach.”
-This breach can be a failure to meet any or a number of obligations of a residential tenant.
+For both fixed term and periodic tenancies, a landlord may evict a tenant for a “substantial breach.”
+A substantial breach can be a failure to meet any or a number of obligations of a residential tenant.
 These obligations are to:

 – keep the premises reasonably clean,